pupilfirst/wd301-scripts/react-hooks/use-effect/async-code-use-effect/README.md

-# Text

-In this lesson, we will learn how to run asynchronous code using `useEffect` hook.

-# Script

-In this video, we will learn how to run asynchronous code using the `useEffect` hook.
+In this lesson, we will learn how to run asynchronous code using the `useEffect` hook.
 By asynchronous code, I mean synchronizing the data to a backend or sending any network requests.

 > Action: Switch to `TaskApp.tsx`